VarisMarcell/BattleshipGame/readme.md

 - The protocol is text-based over TCP

 This design prevents cheating and desynchronization.

+## Failure Handling

+- Invalid commands are rejected by the server
+- Out-of-turn actions are ignored
+- If a client disconnects, the opponent wins by forfeit

 ## Enjoy the game!
 ~ Sam Tooley Jr.